 In terms of an ecumenical engagement, I think there are four distinct emphases that the volume offers according to the quadrilateral, each of which strengthens Vigen's redefinition of experience.

-In the realm of reason, within which one can place science, biologists contribute provocative research from evolutionary biology.
+Reason In the realm of reason, within which one can place science, biologists contribute provocative research from evolutionary biology.
 Consider the following examples.
 Joan Roughgarden argues for a social selection view of sexuality, which acknowledges that sexual relations contribute to the well-being of a species so that its members are prepared to care for one another.
 Observations of numerous animal species reveal homosexuality as a common sexual expression.
 Homosexuality and other forms of physical intimacy strengthen the "social infrastructure" in which to raise offspring (103).
 Rather than seeing homosexuality as against nature, Roughgarden's research shows it to be "an adaptive part of nature" (103).
 In a related vein, James Calcagno studies primates to learn about humans.
 Of distinction to the questions raised in this volume, he points out that monogamy is rare among mammals and among primates, at about three percent in each group.
 This means that primate sexuality is varied across and within the species, leading him to confront our anthropocentric view of our own sexuality by stating that human sexuality compared to our nearest evolutionary siblings is "relatively boring" (164).

 Terry Grande, Joel Brown and Robin Colburn study the evolution of sexuality, noting that adaptive sexual behaviors for a new situation for a species may linger even after the new situation is no longer influencing sexual behaviors.
 They contend there is "the possibility that the sexuality of modern humans may be under selection to change" (106).
 Although they think that sexual dimorphism is more common than Roughgarden thinks, they point out that "[k]nowledge of biological variation allows us to conceptualize the less frequent middle spaces as natural, although statistically unusual" (113).
 Humans, they acknowledge, think about social responsibility, motives, and justice in sexual relations, and such consciousness influences human sexual practices.
 Remarking on this human characteristic in the complexity of sexual relations, they close with the important question: "If the function(s) of sex/gender is constantly evolving and allows room—even if unintentionally—for nonprocreative expressions, can Christian traditions claim a timeless and ordained model of human sexual behavior?"
 (121).

-Although the entire volume wrestles with Vigen's contention that experience infuses our use of and access to every source, several chapters remark directly on human experience, one in particular through memoir and literature.
+Experience Although the entire volume wrestles with Vigen's contention that experience infuses our use of and access to every source, several chapters remark directly on human experience, one in particular through memoir and literature.
 Pamela L. Caughie raises a thick constellation of gender theory in order to goad readers into disconcerting questions that surface when the dress of gender is undressed in relationship to biology.
 Caughie investigates what it means "to read people as if they were texts" through the memoir of Alexina, an intersexual person from the nineteenth century, and Virginia Woolf's Orlando.
 What Caughie deftly points out is that neither Alexina nor Orlando can be "read" as either male or female.
 We simply do not and cannot know.
 Their sexual identities are ambiguous from the vantage point of a dimorphic expectation.
 We see, then, the dress of gender for what it is, the costuming of dimporphic sexual identity.
 Caughie's literary answer, which should also be a theological answer, is that imagination is critical in the move beyond sex/gender binaries.
 What we need, when intersexual persons like Alexina are recognized, is "the possibility of a different truth" from the one that the dress tells.
 In so doing, she emphasizes "textual analysis as an ethical imperative" (xx).

-One remarkable contribution to an unfolding interpretation of the Roman Catholic tradition is John McCarthy's chapter on a theology of creation.
+Tradition One remarkable contribution to an unfolding interpretation of the Roman Catholic tradition is John McCarthy's chapter on a theology of creation.
 Plumbing the tradition, McCarthy draws out a hermeneutic of creation in order to understand personhood and difference that counters the current proclivity to interpret these according to a natural moral order.
 His two hermeneutical proposals are first, to recall the view that humans are created as a gift because of God's love and that a Trinitarian conception of God's love in itself leads us away from binary thinking in terms of personhood and difference.
 Second, and most compellingly, McCarthy recalls the theological assertion that the Genesis account of creation holds the absolute difference to reside between God and creation, not between male and female.
 Therefore, the theological relationship of creation is primarily about "what is God and what is not God" (134).
 This particular binary, between God and creation, is defined by love, not by an exclusive gender binary.
 The binary set up in Genesis between God and creation has the possibility to inform a theology of hospitality far more faithfully than would a hermeneutic of natural law that is based in gender binarism.
 Perhaps, he concludes, "if creation is itself the constantly transacted 'betweenness'" of God and creation, then we might have an essential ethical hermeneutic (136).

-Robert di Vito picks up on the Vatican's focus on Genesis 1-3 and challenges it with a careful exegesis of Galatians 3:26-28.
+Scripture Robert di Vito picks up on the Vatican's focus on Genesis 1-3 and challenges it with a careful exegesis of Galatians 3:26-28.
 Di Vito counters the "traditional allegorical-typological reading" of Genesis 1-3 (171) in Mulieris dignitatem with a strong historical-critical reading.
 In short, the Priestly account of creation refers to male and female, yet P's concern to stress the distance between God and humanity, he argues, means that it would be unlikely for P to claim male and female as the image of God.
 Instead, Di Vito explains, P's focus is first on the "order of creation and humanity's position in it" and second on "the theme of blessing and fertility" (173).
 This means human resemblance to the divine is depicted in its relationship to the rest of creation as "nothing short of godlike" (174); in other words, humanity is understood in its relationship to God and to creation.
 Strengthening this position, Di Vito points out that P is just as androcentric as other biblical sources, but this androcentrism is curiously neutralized in its choice of socially neutral words, "male and female," rather than "man and woman," which in P's context held social meanings about their relationships to one another.

 Yet what could this all mean for a reading of baptism in Galatians?
 Galatians 3:28 refers to the restored divine image, one without sexual dimorphism.
 Baptism radically ushers in a new unity, one that is understood through Genesis.
 Of course, what is old is simply in the process of becoming new in Christ and will only be consummated in the eschaton.
 But this study raises important questions for ethics this side of the eschaton as it seeks to ask, "What ought I/we to be?"
 Di Vito turns his scriptural study back to Mulieres dignatatem and argues it "undermine[s] the vision implicit not only in the baptismal tradition Paul found in Galatia but also his own adaptation of it" because Mulieris dignitatem tries to reinforce gender essentialism, a move that he explicitly argues goes against a reading of the scriptural texts.
 Unlike the more common moves to read Scripture literally, Di Vito models an exegesis that is Trinitarian, for retrieving such interpretations as this is important because it strengthens Christian movements to "embrace people marginalized by the model of sexual dimorphism that larger society or its dominant institutions endorses" (181).
 This move, I would argue, is both Trinitarian and incarnational, for it seeks all who live because of God's love and takes their created bodies as worthy of God's hospitality.